elisalsr/Weather_recognition/README.md

 <h2>Results interpretation</h2>

-Strength of our model
+Strengths

-Almost all Sunny and Snowy pictures are captured by our model (Accuracy), so users may not miss good oportunities.
-Users can easily avoid Foggy places (usefull for driving especially).
+Our model effectively captures Sunny and Snowy images with high accuracy, ensuring users don’t miss good weather opportunities.
+Additionally, it excels at identifying Foggy conditions, which is particularly useful for drivers.

-- Sunny: Accuracy : 92% ; Recall : 94 %
+- Sunny: Accuracy 92% | Recall 94%
-- Snowy: Accuracy : 93%  ; Recall : 88 %
+- Snowy: Accuracy 93% | Recall 88%
-- Foggy: Accuracy : 95% ; Recall : 100 %
+- Foggy: Accuracy 95% | Recall 100%

-Room for improvement
+Areas for Improvement
-Users may trustfully avoid places labbeled as Rainy and Cloudy (Accuracy).
-Unfortunately users will eventually discover Cloudy or Rainy places (Recall) in other places.
-In the future we could train our model with more Cloudy pictures or eventually remove this class.
+While users can reliably avoid locations labeled as Rainy or Cloudy based on accuracy, the recall scores indicate that some rainy and cloudy conditions may go undetected.
+To improve this, we could expand the training dataset with more Cloudy images or consider refining/removing this class.

-- Rainy: Accuracy : 88% ; Recall : 59 %
+- Rainy: Accuracy 88% | Recall 59%
-- Cloudy: Accuracy : 81% ; Recall : 30 %
+- Cloudy: Accuracy 81% | Recall 30%

 <h2>Conclusion</h2>